7710 West Saginaw Hwy

 Lansing MI 48917

-Delta Township hosted the 11th Annual Delta Township Community Awards Event on October 27 at the Crowne Plaza Lansing West.
-Nearly 300 people gathered to celebrate the outstanding individuals, businesses and organizations that were honored during the event.
+Delta Township hosted the 12th Annual Delta Township Community Awards Event on October 26 at the Crowne Plaza Lansing West.
+Over 200 people gathered to celebrate the outstanding individuals, businesses, and organizations that were honored during the event.

-The Township presented six awards this year including Business of the Year, Two Community Enhancement Awards, Community Organization of the Year, Young Person of the Year, and Citizen of the Year.
+The Township presented five awards this year including Business of the Year, Community Organization of the Year, Young Person of the Year, Citizen of the Year and the Township Legacy Award.
 The Young Person of the Year was also presented with a $2,000 Scholarship sponsored by the Delta Side Business Association.

 Congratulations to all of this year’s honorees.